The employer argued that an employee was not entitled to accrue annual leave whilst on workers compensation

 - 10 Questions to ask before choosing a Compensation lawyer to represent you

-There are many more articles which answer all your questions on claiming workers compensation in NSW.
+There are many more articles that answer all your questions on claiming workers’ compensation in NSW.

 You might also be interested in…BACK TO BLOG